kaycix/humboldtnativeplants/_pages/nurseries.md

 ---
 <h2> Local Native Plant Nurseries</h2>
 <p>
-These native plant nurseries carry hundreds of species of Humboldt County Native and California Native plants.
-Employees and volunteers are also amazing resources and will often be able to give you specific recommendations and planting instructions to ensure the success of your new plants.
+These native plant nurseries carry hundreds of species of regional native plants.
+Staff and volunteers are amazing resources and can provide recommendations and planting instructions to ensure the success of your new plants.
 </p>
 {% include feature_row id="local_nurseries" %}